College ROI

 Measures the government's return on Pell Grants via increased tax revenue.
 Calculated as the portion of incremental lifetime taxes (discounted at 5.4%) attributed to the Pell Grant investment.

 Important Note: Your ROI with any major will depend on the cost you pay to attend the program, and your starting salary.
 Both vary significantly across institutions.
 We encourage you to explore the ROI of a specific program variant by selecting the Program title of the credential level you are interested in.
 You will then have a more detailed return analysis for programs at specific institutions.
-We also encourage you to use the ROI calculator with your specific estimates of cost and salary.
+We also encourage you to use the ROI calculator, or for more sophisticated analysis, the Guided ROI Interview, with your specific estimates of cost and salary.

 Program ROI Analysis